swisspost/design-system/CONTRIBUTING.md

 #### Testing

 - Cross browser testing of the docs (official Post supported browsers -> https://github.com/swisspost/design-system/blob/main/packages/styles/.browserslistrc)
-- Testing the High Contrast mode with light and dark theme
+- Testing the High Contrast mode with light and dark theme (and cross browser)
 - Approval by UX for the story
 - Screen reader testing (at least nvda+win)